CBroemse/SimilaritYWriter20/README.md

-  the actual file selected by 'token'otherwise error  with every call token-1 is read and written to token+1 thus if iframe_c gets iterated it must be counted for step-width = 2 in other words just choose even or odd 'token' numbers in that case ('criteria' Iframe_c.hs) , 'transp' changes output [String] from sorted to unsorted, 'command' 'dd' delete ine 'wd' write downwards or 'wu' write over search token or 'new' empty file "wdc" comments only ghc GUI,
+  the actual file selected by 'token'otherwise error  with every call token-1 is read and written to token+1 thus if iframe_c gets iterated it must be counted for step-width = 2 in other words just choose even or odd 'token' numbers in that case ('criteria' Iframe_c.hs) , 'transp' changes output [String] from sorted to unsorted, 'command' 'dd' delete line 'wd' write downwards or 'wu' write over search token or 'new' empty file 'wdc' comments only ghc GUI,